zebox/registry-admin/Readme.md

 ### Credits

-This project was inspired by the projects and ideas of [Umputun](https://github.com/umputun)
+This project was inspired by projects and ideas of [Umputun](https://github.com/umputun)